×

 If you have not spent a lot of time in Taormina, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Taormina, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Taormina for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting might be a better option if you're not planning to stay long-term or if you prefer not to have the responsibilities and costs associated with homeownership.
 Renting offers more flexibility, as you can move more easily if your circumstances change.
 It also means you won't have to worry about property taxes, maintenance, and repair costs.
 It's also worth considering the current real estate market in Taormina.
 If property prices are high, it might be more cost-effective to rent until prices come down.
 Conversely, if property prices are low and you have the necessary funds, it could be a good time to buy.
 Lastly, consider your lifestyle preferences.
 Some people prefer the stability and permanence of owning a home, while others prefer the flexibility and minimal responsibility that comes with renting.
 In conclusion, both buying and renting have their pros and cons, and the best choice depends on your individual circumstances and preferences.
-It's recommended to seek advice from a real estate professional or financial advisor before making a decision," replied a member in Taormina.
+It's recommended to seek advice from a real estate professional or financial advisor before making a decision," said one expat in Taormina.

 What should I pack when moving to Taormina?